Cyanuric Acid in Pools: What It Does and How to Adjust

 See the TroubleFreePool FC/CYA minimum chart{:target=“_blank”} for the full methodology behind these targets.

-At 80 ppm CYA, your pool needs at least 7 ppm FC to be properly sanitized.
-3.5 times more chlorine than a pool with 30 ppm CYA.
-According to River Pools FC/CYA relationship guide{:target=“_blank”}, a pool with 80 ppm CYA needs 3-4x more free chlorine than a pool with 30 ppm CYA to have equivalent sanitizing power.
+At 80 ppm CYA, your pool requires at least 7 ppm FC for proper sanitation, 3.5 times the amount needed for a 30 ppm CYA pool.
+As per River Pools’ FC/CYA relationship guide, maintaining equivalent sanitizing power in a 80 ppm CYA setup necessitates three to four times the free chlorine compared to a 30 ppm CYA setting.

 This is why over-stabilization is a serious operational problem, not just a chemistry number.
-A pool owner seeing 3 ppm FC on their test thinks their pool is properly chlorinated, but at 80 ppm CYA, 3 ppm FC is inadequate.
+A pool owner seeing 3 ppm FC on their test thinks their pool is chlorinated.
+But at 80 ppm CYA, 3 ppm FC is inadequate.
 Algae can grow.
 The water looks fine until it doesn’t.

 cyanuric acid free chlorine relationship chart pool chemistry